lifelonglearner94/talk-with-pdfs-rag/README.md

 rag-pdf-chat reset
 ```

-If you change chunking or add PDFs, the hashing logic triggers a rebuild automatically when needed; use `rebuild` to force proactively.
+If you change chunking mode, enable accurate token counting, or add PDFs, the index-hashing logic triggers a rebuild automatically; use `rebuild` to force proactively.

 ## 🧪 Testing & Tooling